coady/clients/docs/index.md

 ## Quickstart

-As great as [requests](https://python-requests.org) is, typical usage is falling into some anti-patterns.
+Typical [requests](https://python-requests.org) usage has falling into some anti-patterns.

 * Being url-based, realistically all code needs to deal with url joining.
 Which tends to be redundant and suffer from leading or trailing slash issues.
 * The module level methods don't take advantage of connection pooling, and require duplicate settings.
 Given the "100% automatic" documentation of connection reuse, it's unclear how widely known this is.
-* Using [Sessions](http://docs.python-requests.org/en/master/user/advanced/#session-objects) requires assigning every setting individually, and still requires url joining.
+* Using a `Session` requires assigning every setting individually, and still requires url joining.

-[Clients](reference.md#clients.Client) aim to be encourage best practices by making Sessions even easier to use than the module methods.
+[Clients](reference.md#clients.Client) aim to be encourage best practices while still being convenient.
 Examples use the [httpbin](http://httpbin.org) client testing service.

 ```python
 client = clients.Client(url, auth=('user', 'pass'), headers={'x-test': 'true'})